Clemson QB Kelly Bryant to transfer

-Clemson quarterback Kelly Bryant is transferring, a source confirmed to The State Wednesday morning.
+Clemson quarterback Kelly Bryant is transferring, Tigers coach Dabo Swinney confirmed on the ACC teleconference Wednesday morning.

+“Obviously saddened and disappointed that he’s chosen to leave the team, but I really have absolutely nothing bad that I can say about Kelly Bryant,” Swinney said.
+“He’s one of the best young people that I’ve ever been around .
+Even though I don’t think this was a great decision I certainly respect it.”

-The Greenville News first reported Bryant’s decision.
-Clemson coach Dabo Swinney is expected to address Bryant’s status during the ACC teleconference Wednesday morning.
+The Greenville News first reported Bryant’s decision and discussed the choice with Bryant in an interview.

 “I feel like it’s what’s best for me and my future,” Bryant told The Greenville News.
 “I was just going to control what I could control and try to make the most of my opportunity, but at the end of the day, I just don’t feel like I’ve gotten a fair shot.”